builtbyproxy/Weebg/readme.md

 # Weebg
-Weeaboo Background (weebg) is a simple tool that sets the background of a linux system to an embarassing Anime Character
+Weeaboo Background (weebg) is a simple tool that sets the background of a linux system to an embarassing Anime Character.
+Teach your friends to lock their computers before they leave them.

 #
 ### Installation and Use